engagingnewsproject/enp-platform/wp-content/plugins/hummingbird-performance/readme.txt

 You can complement Hummingbird’s WordPress speed optimization features with our award-winning sister-plugin [Smush image optimization](https://wordpress.org/plugins/wp-smushit/).
 Smush compresses your images, giving your site less to load – and thus a faster load time.
 Hummingbird + Smush integrate perfectly together, and are the perfect match to speed up WordPress.

 Compress, optimize (optimise), and fix PageSpeed performance with properly sized images, lazy load, next-gen WebP convert, image formatting, and more.

+### Save time with Hummingbird Configs

+Configs allow you to save your prefered Hummingbird configuration settings and apply them to your other sites in a few clicks.
+You can create unlimited configs.

 = Faster Websites Rank Higher, Convert Better =